luabind/luabind/doc/docs.rst

 In Visual Studio, ``catch (...)`` will not only catch C++ exceptions, it will also catch structured exceptions, such as segmentation fault.
-This means that if your function, that gets called from luabind, makes an invalid memory adressing, you won't notice it.
+This means that if your function, that gets called from luabind, makes an invalid memory addressing, you won't notice it.
 All that will happen is that lua will return an error message saying "unknown exception".

 To remedy this, you can create your own *exception translator*::